CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 Security Center continuously assesses your hybrid cloud environment to analyze the risk factors according to the controls and best practices in the standards applied to your subscriptions.

-1. Navigate to **Microsoft Defender for Cloud** in the Azure portal(perform if not already on the Security center page).
+1. Navigate to **Microsoft Defender for Cloud** in the Azure portal(perform if not already on the Microsoft Defender for Cloud).

 1. On the overview page select the **Regulatory Compliance(1)** tile (this pilar is also available on the left side under the Cloud Security section).
 Once the **Regulatory Compliance dashboard(2)** opens you can see the compliance standards currently assigned to your subscription.